 Finally, an individual user’s Duolingo profile becomes a badge of honor.
 Listing their achievements, rankings, and their progress goes a long way towards making them engage with the platform more, and share their results with the world.

-So while Duolingo plays on the intrinsic motivational factors in order to retain their users, they use external factors like competition to grow their user base.
+So while Duolingo plays on the intrinsic motivational factors in order to retain its users, they use external factors like competition to grow their user base.

 And who doesn’t want to brag about their achievements?